bseltz-cohesity/scripts/python/excludeVMs/README.md

 ## Components

-* excludeVMs.py: the main python script
+* excludeVMs.py: the main python script (one job only)
+* excludeVMsAllJobs.py: alternate script (all jobs)
 * pyhesity.py: the Cohesity REST API helper module
 * pyVmomi: Python SDK for the VMware vSphere API (see attribution below)